-- 1. Verify that your computer is connected to the Internet. - 2.
-Turn on the camera, then press 4. - 3.
-Use ▲▼ to highlight 🖺 Buy Prints Online. - 4.
-For each image you want to order as a print, use ♠ to display the image, then press Menu.
-A ✓ appears over Buy Prints Online in the Photosmart Express Menu.
-To deselect the image, press Menu.
-To deselect the image, press Menu. - 5.
-Turn off the camera, connect it to your computer using the USB cable that came with your camera, then turn on the camera.
-Follow the instructions in the Buy PrintsOnline dialog box to purchase prints. - 6.
-Disconnect the camera from the computer.
+- 1. Turn on the camera, then press 🚇. - 2.
+Use A to highlight 🖾 Buy Prints Online. - For each image you want to order as a print, use <> to display the image, then press Menu OK.
+A √ appears over Buy Prints Online in the Photosmart Express Menu.
+To deselect the image, press Menu/OK again. - 4.
+To buy prints of the images you selected, verify that the computer is connected to the Internet, then connect the camera to your computer and turn on the camera.
+Follow the on-screen instructions to buy prints.